LASIK Technology

 Frequently Asked Questions About LASIK Technology

 Ideal candidates for traditional LASIK or custom LASIK are over 18 with a stable prescription and healthy eyes.
 If LASIK is not right for you due to your prescription or factors such as thin corneas, our team can let you know about other vision correction options.
+Take our LASIK self-test to find out if you may be a good candidate for LASIK.

 Age related near vision loss, or presbyopia, is a naturally occurring condition that affects most people over the age of 45.
 LASIK improves vision by reshaping the cornea, but presbyopia occurs because of changes in the eye’s lens.
 If you are seeking reading vision solutions, a procedure called monovision LASIK could be right for you.
 Contact us to learn more.